 - (8) Ratification is subject to no requirement as to form.
 It may be express or may be inferred from the conduct of the principal. - 241.
 With respect to paragraph 8 Farnsworth suggested that when the topic of 'no requirement as to form' was discussed in the general revision of the present edition of the Principles, there should be a reference that this would also apply in relation to ratification.
-It was so agreed and the deletion of paragraph 8 was decided. - NOTE: Art.
-1.2: "Nothing in these Principles requires a contract to be concluded in or evidenced by a particular form ..."
+It was so agreed and the deletion of paragraph 8 was decided."

+Question: Article 1.2 (No form required) presently states: "Nothing in these Principles requires a contract to be concluded in or evidenced by a particular form ..." (emphasis added).
+The Group might consider amending the wording of the provision so as to read as follows: